Do You Wonder Why Your Social Security Benefits Were Short This Month?

 Yes, all it takes is an offset to reduce your social security benefits.

 It doesn’t matter if it’s taxes, defaulted student loans or unpaid alimony, or child support obligations.
-The person you owe money can claim against your benefits.
+The person you owe money to can claim your benefits.

 Though SSA regulations protect your first $750 in benefits, they will reduce it if it’s proven that the debts belong to you.